If you've blocked our ad, please consider unblocking it.

 An unused manufacturer based on a developer's name, like Chesluk Industries.

 Jonathan has an entry in the character list – it's listed after the other story characters, before the common characters.
 He actually has his own body model, used for his CI bio, which is indistinguishable from the Area 51 Guard (a uniform he never actually wears in the story).
 Jonathan, using this model, was added to the available characters in the Xbox Live Arcade port of the game.
+In prerelease footage, all enemies on the Area 51 maps wore this heavy armor used late in the final game's mission set, and this disguise is almost certainly a remnant from that era.

 Boxes Options Boxes on Radar Touch That Box Boxes Tag Box